SECR compliance explained - Guidance on SECR reporting

 • large Limited Liability Partnerships (LLPs)

-The government encourages all private sector organisations which are not in scope of the legislation to report similarly, although this remains voluntary.
+The UK government encourages all private sector organisations which are not in scope of the legislation to report voluntary.

-If you are reporting at subsidiary level, for a financial year for which your parent company (or parent LLP) is preparing a group relevant Report (i.e. a group Directors Report or a group Energy and Carbon Report), you might not be obliged to include your energy and carbon information in your own accounts and reports.
+If you are reporting at subsidiary level for which your parent company (or parent LLP) is preparing a group Report, then you might not be obliged to include your energy and carbon information in your own accounts and reports.

 Definition of quoted and large companies for SECR compliance